project-forth-works/project-forth-works/System-Software/dump/README.md

 more useful small Forth.

-A DUMP utility in *Minimal Forth & extensions* can be found in [hex-dump-MinForth+ext.f](hex-dump-MinForth+ext.f)
+A DUMP utility in *Minimal Forth & extensions* can be found in [hex-dump-MinForth+ext.f](hex-dump-MinForth+ext.f) The second inner loop displaying the ASCII characters has been factored into the useful word PEMIT ( c-addr u -- ).

 ## Various DUMP Implementations

 Other DUMP implementations can be found in the sub directories of [Algorithms/DUMP](https://github.com/embeddingforth/Algorithms/DUMP).

+## Possible issues with DUMP

+Some systems have hardware memory protection that is triggered if you access memory outside the reseved area.
+The dump utility can do so by trying to show this forbidden memory.
+Triggered memory protect might stop the current process and terminate your session.
+If necessary a suitable test for the validity of used addresses might be reasonable on such systems so that dump can issue a normal error message (or display dummy data) in theses cases and leave the system / session otherwise intact.

 ## Background information